Elih Villanueva: Baltimore Orioles

 On February 28, 2015, Villanueva signed a minor league contract with the Baltimore Orioles organization.
 He spent the season with the Double-A Bowie Baysox and Triple-A Norfolk Tides before electing free agency on November 6, 2015.

 Lancaster Barnstormers/Boston Red Sox

 Villanueva took the 2016 season off of baseball.
 After a brief period with the independent Lancaster Barnstormers, the Boston Red Sox purchased his contract on June 4, 2017.
-He elected free agency on November 6, 2017.
+In 14 games (12 starts) for the Double–A Portland Sea Dogs, Villanueva registered a 5–5 record and 7.85 ERA with 48 strikeouts in 57 1/3 innings of work.
+He elected free agency following the season on November 6.

 Chinatrust Brothers

 On March 30, 2018, Villanueva signed with the Chinatrust Brothers of the Chinese Professional Baseball League as a foreign backup pitcher.
 He will pitch for the club's farm team and can only be promoted if one of the other three foreign pitchers on the active roster is released.
 On July 21, 2018, Villanueva was promoted to the Brothers following the release of pitcher Zack Segovia.
 On September 28, 2018, Villanueva pitched a no-hitter against the Lamigo Monkeys, becoming the 9th player in the history of the league to accomplish the feat, and the second one that season.
 He became a free agent following the season, but later re-signed with the team as their foreign backup pitcher on April 24, 2019.
 He was again promoted to the active roster on June 5, 2019.
 He became a free agent following the season.